kinslover/TK_blog/_posts/2014-08-19-Largest-Rectangle-in-Histogram.md

 The detailed explanation can be found in http://www.geeksforgeeks.org/largest-rectangle-under-histogram/.
 There you will also find the solution 6, which is a $$O(nlogn)$$ divide-and-conquer solution.

 Below is my implementation of the $$O(n)$$ solution, where the comments may help you understand the algorithm.
-Bear in mind that the **key idea** used here will help you undertand it much faster.
+Bear in mind that the **key idea (we are tring to locate left and right boundary for each bar)** used here will help you undertand it much faster.

 {% highlight c++ linenos %}